No. 2 Louisville leads big before holding off Akron 82-76 - WHIZ News

 McMahon was fouled on the inbounds and promptly made the free throws.
-Akron had several chances in the final seconds before Jordan Nwora’s defensive rebound as time expired.
+Akron took several 3-point shots in the final seconds before Jordan Nwora’s defensive rebound as time expired sealed a victory more tense than expected.

+“We talked about finishing, we talked about not letting up and winning the last war and we really didn’t do any of those things,” McMahon said.

+Louisville’s near-upset followed a torrid five-game start in which it shot above 50% each time and earned four consecutive routs.
+This time, the Cardinals shot just 42% and only 33% after halftime.

 Nwora scored 15 of his 18 points in the first half, Steven Enoch added 17 and Dwayne Sutton and McMahon 10 each for the Cardinals (6-0).
-Sutton also had 10 of Louisville’s 48 rebounds.
+Sutton also had 10 of Louisville’s 48 rebounds, 12 more than Akron.

 BIG PICTURE